Novage/p2p-media-loader/README.md

 **P2P Media Loader** is an open-source JavaScript library that uses features of modern browsers (i.e. HTML5 and WebRTC) to deliver media over P2P.
 It doesn’t require any browser plugins or addons to function.

-It allows to create Peer-to-Peer network (also called P2P CDN or P2PTV) for traffic sharing between users (peers) that are watching the same media stream live or VOD over HLS or DASH protocols.
+It allows to create Peer-to-Peer network (also called P2P CDN or P2PTV) for traffic sharing between users (peers) that are watching the same media stream live or VOD over HLS or MPEG-DASH protocols.

 It significantly reduces traditional CDN traffic and cost while delivering media streams to more users.